luk3thomas/librato-client/README.md

 ### Setup LibratoClient in your frontend application

+Now that we created a route we can add LibratoClient to our UI.
 Create the librato client somewhere near to the beginning of the page.
-The librato client library is small.

 ```javascript
 librato = new LibratoClient({